 Needles fall into three primary categories -- ball point, sharp, and rounded-sharp.
 It is important to use the correct needle.
-Ball point needles are designed to alleviate making holes in knit or loosely woven materials.
+Ball point needles are designed to avoid making holes in knit or loosely woven materials.
 The cross fibers which constitute the knit or loosely woven materials are relatively far apart as compared to those in tightly woven materials.
 If a knit strand of thread is cut with a sharp needle, it produces a hole that will enlarge when the loose fibers pull back from the cut.
 To prevent this, the ball point needle is designed to push aside the individual strands of the knit.
 This assumes that the ball point needle point is in good condition.
-If you notice rough edges on your embroidery or other developing irregularities, it is time to change to a new needle.
 Sharp needles are designed for woven fabrics.
 Because of the tightness of the weave, individual cut fibers will not pull away and make holes.
 For this exact reason it is important not to use ball point needles on wovens.
 The blunt force of a ball point will tear through the fibers and actually pull them in the process, resulting in uneven, irregular embroidery and damage to the fabric.
 Sharp needles can be used on all wovens as well as dense fabrics such as leather, vinyl, canvas, etc.

 Needles range in size from very fine 60/8 to a heavy duty needle 120/16.
 Most needles use the two-number measuring system.
 The higher number relates to the metric system and defines the needle shaft diameter in hundredths of a millimeter.
 The lower number relates to the system in the U.S. and is an arbitrary number also used to indicate needle shaft diameter.
 View our educational diagram about needle sizes.